 File Format: Pdf

-"The Great Controversy" by Ellen G. White.
+"On the Frontier" by Bret Harte.
 Published by Good Press.
 Good Press publishes a wide range of titles that encompasses every genre.
 From well-known classics & literary fiction and non-fiction to forgotten−or yet undiscovered gems−of world literature, we issue the books that need to be read.
 Each Good Press edition has been meticulously edited and formatted to boost readability for all e-readers and devices.
 Our goal is to produce eBooks that are user-friendly and accessible to everyone in a high-quality digital format.